SAP-samples/teched2025-AI167/README.md

-# Session ID - Session Title
+# AI167 - Ground your AI in business context: A hands-on with document grounding

 ## Description

-This repository contains the material for the SAP TechEd 2025 session called Session ID - Session Title.
+This repository contains the material for the SAP TechEd 2025 session called AI167 - Ground your AI in business context: A hands-on with document grounding.

 ## Overview

-This session introduces attendees to...
+In this hands-on session, learn how to drive your custom AI use cases using document grounding capabilities in the generative AI hub.
+You can build and test a grounded AI scenario with your custom data using new features like multimodal input and contextualization.

 ## Requirements